-Tickets start at $51
+Tickets start at $83

-Tickets start around $100
+Tickets start around $110

-Tickets start around $70
+Tickets start around $84.95

 If there’s anything Southerners love more than sitting and staring, it’s eating while they do it.
 And you’ll eat in style during this 20-mile trip between Bardstown and Limestone Springs in Kentucky’s famed Bourbon County.
 Once aboard, prepare for a gourmet meal served alongside the ever-changing backdrop of Kentucky’s fall foliage and postcard-perfect scenery.
 The train runs year-round, but prospective passengers should still plan ahead -- reservations tend to fill up quickly.
 Speaking of bourbon, it’d be a shame to have that prime rib without some of the brown stuff: Upgrade to a Bourbon Excursion and you’ll get your sights and bites with a pairing courtesy of a master distiller.

-Tickets start at $17.50
+Tickets start at $19

 Any New Englander knows that New Hampshire in October is the epitome of the autumn jaw-dropper, and this coastal stretch serves up some of the most vibrant views this side of the Mississippi.
 Hop aboard this vintage passenger train and wind through Crawford Notch, an area beloved by adventurists thanks to its staggering bluffs, cascading streams, and panoramic mountain views.
 Add some fiery maples to the mix and you’ve got a recipe for an unforgettable train ride.
 Learn about the historic route and local folklore as you trek along tracks laid nearly 150 years ago.

-Tickets start around $65
+Tickets start around $74

 Tickets start around $60 roundtrip